Scheduled LMS Maintenance - Your learning portal will be unavailable and ofline on March 17 from 1-4 pm CST

 Save 20% on All CE Courses - Ends 12/31/25

-Impact EMS Training offers high-quality, online continuing education designed specifically for EMS professionals and aligned with national and state requirements.
+Impact EMS Training offers CAPCE-accredited online continuing education for EMS professionals seeking to maintain National Registry certification and meet Indiana EMS renewal requirements.

 Indiana EMR Recertification